bbatsov/metaredux/_posts/2019-05-16-meta-reduce-volume-2019-2.md

 ### Ruby Style Guide

 After a long period of stagnation I've started to slowly go through the issues in the backlog and tweaked the guide here and there.
+My ultimate goal is to go over all the issues and all the existing rules.
+I want to make sure that the wording and examples everywhere are clear and consistent.
+More importantly - I want to make sure that the guide is very cohesive and all its parts fit together like a glove.

 I also plan to convert the guide to use AsciiDoc, so we can get richer formatting options and publish it easily in more formats.